 Are we having a second wave of COVID-19?
 No!
-We haven’t even finished the first wave yet, and a second wave – if it happens, which it won’t* – wouldn’t start until winter.
+We haven’t even finished the first wave yet, and a second wave – if it happens* – wouldn’t start until winter.

 So, why did Matt Hancock tell us we are?